bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Python-Custom-Container/index.md

 docker push jsace/python-similar-movies
 ```

-## Running a Bacalhau Job
+## 3. Running a Bacalhau Job

 After the repo image has been pushed to Docker Hub, we can now use the container for running on Bacalhau.
-You can submit a Bacalhau job using by running your container on Bacalhau with default or custom parameters
+You can submit a Bacalhau job by running your container on Bacalhau with default or custom parameters.

 ### Running the Container with Default Parameters